Over 1,000 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military - UrduPoint

 Over 1,000 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military

-"Over the past day, 1,099 people returned to the Syrian Arab Republic from the territory of foreign states, namely, 397 people, including 119 women and 202 children, from Lebanon via the Jaydet-Yabus and Talkalakh checkpoints, and 702 people, including 211 women and 358 children, from Jordan via the Nassib checkpoint," the center said in its daily bulletin.
+"Over the past day, 1,039 people returned to the Syrian Arab Republic from the territory of foreign states: 362 people (including 109 women and 185 children) left Lebanon for Syria via the Jaydet-Yabus and Talkalakh checkpoints, and 677 people (including 203 women and 185 children) returned from Jordan via the Nassib checkpoint," the center said in its daily bulletin.

-Apart from that, four internally displaced Syrians have returned to the places of their permanent residence over the given period, the center added.
+Apart from that, eight internally displaced Syrians have returned to the places of their permanent residence over the given period, the center added.